-EV Charging Stations

-Additional jobs will be created by the installation of thousands of public charging stations, which the technical report does not quantify installed and will lead to about 9,300 job-years over this period (i.e., 310 jobs that last 30 years).
-ERG found that developing 0.6 GW of offshore wind capacity on Cape Cod by 2050, requires approximately 75 jobs sustained over the life of the projects (plus construction jobs) to serve the Cape's capacity.

-Additional jobs could be created by the installation of thousands of public EV charging stations, which the technical report does not quantify.
+EV Charging Stations include maintenance hours.
+Solar installation creates about 15.5 job hours per megawatt installed and will lead to about 9,300 jobyears over this period (i.e., 310 jobs that last 30 years).
+Developing 0.6 GW of offshore wind capacity on Cape Cod by 2050, requires approximately 75 jobs sustained over the life of the projects (plus construction jobs) to serve the Cape's capacity.
+Additional jobs will be created by the installation of thousands of public charging stations, which the technical report does not quantify.

-Implementation

-The strategies and actions identified through the Climate Action Plan process require the region to come together to implement.
-Partnerships within government, and with and between non-governmental organizations, researchers, and the business community, will be critical for success.
+Implementation The strategies and actions identified through the Climate Action Plan process require the region to come together to implement.
+Partnerships within government, and with and between nongovernmental organizations, researchers, and the business community, will be critical for success.
 Partnerships must be forged and strengthened to advance the implementation of many actions.
-Strategic alliances and project-specific partnerships are needed to launch and advance projects.
+Strategic alliances and project-specific partnerships are needed to launch and advance projects

 In addition to partnerships, the region must focus on those actions which will begin to have significant impacts on reducing greenhouse gas (GHG) emissions from the sectors with the biggest contributions.
 Fortunately, there are meaningful actions that the region can take.
 This chapter addresses how to move priority actions forward and outlines an implementation plan to tackle the first steps.
 It also provides detail on existing funding opportunities to support implementation, as well as new and innovative funding and financing methods that can be explored further.
 A committee or task force should guide and track implementation and foster partnerships and collaboration to amongst entities working to improve climate resilience in the region.

-IMPLEMENTING PRIORITY STRATEGIES

-Each strategy requires engagement of a variety of actors.
+IMPLEMENTING PRIORITY STRATEGIES Each strategy requires engagement of a variety of actors.
 Governments will need to work together, across town boundaries, and across levels of government.
 Some entities are uniquely qualified to address certain actions; many other actions will require partnerships to best implement; yet others may present business opportunities.
-Coordination and cooperation are needed to forward climate resilience.
+Coordination and cooperation are needed Recommendation Establish a body that incorporates a variety of perspectives to guide and track implementation of the Climate Action Plan to forward climate resilience.
 The following provides a roadmap for each of the categories of actors critical to successful implementation of the Climate Action Plan.